-I’ll start off by saying, I quickly remembered why I enjoyed international lounge access so much during my formerly high flying business travel days.
+I quickly remembered why I enjoyed international lounge access so much during my formerly high flying business travel days.
 Why, you ask?
-After our time in the lounge, we were greeted with this little corner of chaos as we reached our gate.
+After our time in the lounge, this corner of chaos greeted us as we reached our gate.

 The gate area was a disaster, and truth be told, the boarding process wasn’t much better.
-One irritating thing about British Airways’ boarding process is there is no distinction between Club Europe and Executive Club/Oneworld elite members; everyone is called at once, as opposed to the system used in the U.S. where paid First Class goes first, followed by highest tier elite, then middle tier, etc. That made for enough of a scrum, but worse, the chaotic boarding area made it impossible to tell where the lines began.
+One irritating thing about British Airways’ boarding process is there is no distinction between Club Europe and Executive Club/Oneworld elites; they call everyone at once, as opposed to allowing premium passengers first.
+That made for enough of a scrum, but worse, the chaotic boarding area made it impossible to tell where the lines began.

-My wife and I got in what we thought was the end of the Club Europe/elite line, only to be tsk-tskd by a passenger behind us.
-It was only then that we realized we had cut in the middle, as the line actually snaked back quite a ways into the corridor.
+My wife and I got in what we thought was the end of the line, but a passenger behind immediately scolded us.
+Only then did we realize we jumped the queue.
+The line actually snaked back quite a ways into the corridor.
 Oops.
-Once we made it through, I was surprised to find a flight attendant already asking passengers if they would be willing to have their bags gate checked.
-I found this very surprising for premium passengers, and ordinarily, I would never do that unless forced, but seeing as we had to claim bags in Istanbul, anyway, I let them take mine.
+Once we made it through, a flight attendant was already asking passengers to gate check bags.
+I found this very surprising for premium passengers, and ordinarily, I never do that unless forced.
+But since we needed to claim bags in Istanbul, anyway, I let them take mine.
 Needless to say, things weren’t off to a great start.

-Once onboard, we were greeted by the purser and shown to our seats on the left side of the plane.
+Once onboard, a purser greeted us and showed us to our seats on the left side of the plane.
 The other major irritation with BA is that all passengers, except for First Class, must pay for advanced seat assignments.
-I tried to pay online multiple times, but the website wouldn’t take our payment for some reason; I finally gave up and just decided to take our chances on check-in rather than call the call center.
+I tried to pay online multiple times, but the website wouldn’t take our payment for some reason.
+I finally gave up and just decided to take our chances on check-in rather than call the call center.
 Ultimately, it worked out just fine, as we were allocated 3A and 3B.
 First things first – if you haven’t flown European business class, it’s lame.
 As in not even as nice as U.S. domestic First lame.
 Typically, all you receive is a standard economy seat with the middle blocked off, and perhaps a better meal.

-BA Club Europe at least does provide a somewhat differentiated product, with seats in a 2-2-2 configuration, and though they have the same 33″ pitch as Euro Traveller (coach), the seats are 3″ wider.
+BA Club Europe at least does provide a somewhat differentiated product, with seats in a 2-2-2 configuration.
+Though they feature the same 33″ pitch as Euro Traveller (coach), the seats are 3″ wider.
 In addition, though the 763 is an older plane, the seats were smartly outfitted in blue leather, and the cabin was in fairly good condition.
 Depsite the mediocre pitch, the seats were fairly comfortable; no sore thighs or posterior after this 4-hour flight.

-It also became apparent pretty quickly why the FAs wanted carry-ons to be checked; the overheads in these planes are quite a bit smaller depth-wise than what I’m used to seeing at home, meaning roll-a-boards can’t be put in wheels first.
-BA does at least allow one checked bag at no charge, even in Euro Traveller for flyers with no status, so it’s perhaps not as much of a problem as it would be here on the west side of the pond.
+It also became apparent pretty quickly why the FAs wanted to check carry-ons; the overheads are really shallow.
+BA does at least allow one checked bag at no charge, even in Euro Traveller for flyers with no status.
+So it’s perhaps not as much of a problem as it is on the west side of the pond.

-Heathrow is notorious for air traffic control delays due to congestion, and today was no different; we boarded about 10 minutes later, and once we got settled, the captain announced we would be taking a 15-30 minute departure delay as we awaited our assigned takeoff slot.
-We ended up pushing back 13 minutes late, then snaked our way to the front of the departure line to take off about 30 minutes later.
-On the way down, we did catch a glimpse of this plane’s much larger cousin as it prepared for its takeoff roll – an Airbus A380.
+Heathrow is notorious for air traffic control delays due to congestion, and today was no different.
+After boarding, the captain announced a 15-30 minute departure delay as we awaited our assigned takeoff slot.
+We pushed back 13 minutes late, then snaked our way to the front of the departure line to take off about 30 minutes later.
+On the way down, we did catch a glimpse of this plane’s much larger cousin a – an Airbus A380.

 Once we finally lifted off to the west, we made a quick turn to the southeast to head basically straight across Central and Eastern Europe to Turkey.
-I’m planning a future post highlighting the excellent scenery we observed both going and coming, but in the meantime, I’ll share this, a view of the entire airfield as we completed our turn to head southeast.
+I’m planning a future post highlighting the excellent scenery we observed both going and coming.
+In the meantime, I’ll share this, a view of the entire airfield as we completed our turn to head southeast.

 Shortly after reaching 10,000 feet, the FAs handed out hot towels, followed by an initial drink service and handing out of menu cards.